Quantitative linguistics

 Quantitative linguistics (QL) is a sub-discipline of general linguistics and, more specifically, of mathematical linguistics.
 Quantitative linguistics deals with language learning, language change, and application as well as structure of natural languages.

 QL investigates languages using statistical methods; its most demanding objective is the formulation of language laws and, ultimately, of a general theory of language in the sense of a set of interrelated languages laws.
 Synergetic linguistics was from its very beginning specifically designed for this purpose.

 QL is empirically based on the results of language statistics, a field which can be interpreted as statistics of languages or as statistics of any linguistic object.
 This field is not necessarily connected to substantial theoretical ambitions.
 Corpus linguistics and computational linguistics are other fields which contribute important empirical evidence.

 History

-The earliest QL approaches date back in the ancient Greek and Indian world.
+The earliest QL approaches date back to the ancient Indian world.
 One of the historical sources consists of applications of combinatorics to linguistic matters, another one is based on elementary statistical studies, which can be found under the header colometry and stichometry.

-Language laws
+Quantitative laws

 In QL, the concept of law is understood as the class of law hypotheses which have been deduced from theoretical assumptions, are mathematically formulated, are interrelated with other laws in the field, and have sufficiently and successfully been tested on empirical data, i.e. which could not be refuted in spite of much effort to do so.
-Köhler writes about QL laws: "Moreover, it can be shown that these properties of linguistic elements and of the relations among them abide by universal laws which can be formulated strictly mathematically in the same way as common in the natural sciences.
-One has to bear in mind in this context that these laws are of stochastic nature; they are not observed in every single case (this would be neither necessary nor possible); they rather determine the probabilities of the events or proportions under study.
-It is easy to find counterexamples to each of the above-mentioned examples; nevertheless, these cases do not violate the corresponding laws as variations around the statistical mean are not only admissible but even essential; they are themselves quantitatively exactly determined by the corresponding laws.
-This situation does not differ from that in the natural sciences, which have since long abandoned the old deterministic and causal views of the world and replaced them by statistical/probabilistic models."
+Reinhard Köhler writes about QL laws: